 Case study: Dropline menu

-We often receive requests for new menu designs from our Premium Support members.
+I often receive requests for new menu designs from my Premium Support members (note: this service is no longer available).
 Here is a case study demonstrating the fastest way to get your dream menu implemented onto your site.

 Dre Armeda from CubicTwo contacted us regarding the construction of a custom menu design for one of his clients.
 He requested a “simple solution for the sub-nav (with horizontal slider) to be extended like the image attached”.
 The image was of a dropline menu as follows: